 In the 1980s, nearly all peptides entering clinical development were shorter than 10 amino acids Average peptide length has increased since, largely due to improvements in peptide synthesis and manufacturing technology.
 Development candidates are now in the 10–50 amino acid range, including the 30/31 amino acid-long GLP-1, while the recent development of multi-functional peptide conjugates is greatly extending this range.
 In comparison, insulin has two chains of 21 and 30 amino acids generated from a single recombinant precursor, proinsulin with 86 amino acids.

-Failed sequences or bioburden are major purification challenges
+Failed sequences or bioburden are major peptide purification challenges

 Recent developments in peptide production have meant that methods can be chosen to suit the length and nature of the peptide, including chemical synthesis by solid-phase peptide synthesis (SPPS), enzymatic synthesis and condensation of shorter sequences, and recombinant DNA biotechnology.